Questions About Apollo Cannabis Clinic Or Medical Cannabis?

 Are dispensaries legal?

-Any storefront that sells cannabis is illegal.
+Some provinces have allowed retail access to recreational Cannabis.
+In Ontario, there are no legal dispensaries at the moment.
+Any storefront that sells cannabis in Ontario, is illegal.
 Therefore dispensaries, compassion clubs, and other cannabis retail stores are NOT legal.
 The only legal way to obtain medical cannabis is by mail-order, direct from a Health Canada approved Licensed Producer, delivered to the patients home.
 For more information, please read our blog here.

 What is medical marijuana?